My Story

 Proud )'(

-Some of my current special interests are learning about trauma, different modalities of somatic healing (movement, fascial maneuvers etc), and polyvagal theory.
+Some of my current special interests are training in Somatic Experiencing, learning about the nervous system and trauma, and different modalities of somatic healing.
+I'm a proud somatic trauma nerd!

 As a queer immigrant woman of color, I aim to give everyone a safe space

-to express themselves and explore the intersection of their ADHD and identities.
+to express themselves and explore the intersection of their neurodivergence and identities.

 My Approach to Coaching